Umuzi-org/ACN-syllabus/content/projects/python-specific/file-io/_index.md

 Notice that the full name used in the file is all lower-case and spaces are replaced by underscores.

-3. Create a function called `load` that takes in a name and then grabs a Visitor object from file.
+3. Create a method called `load` that takes in a name and then grabs a Visitor object from file.
 It should return the visitors instance.

 For example: